Oriyans-sunset/TagTrail/README.md

-# TagTrail — Location-based personal tags for iOS
+# TagTrail: Location-based personal tags for iOS

 TagTrail is a minimalist iOS app that lets you drop personal tags (notes) tied to real-world places.
-Save quick text, snap a photo, or record a short voice memo right where you are — and get a nudge when you’re back nearby.
+Save quick text, snap a photo, or record a short voice memo right where you are and get a nudge when you're back nearby.

 <!--  > **Status:** Submitted for review.
 App Store listing coming soon.  -->